 Rendering model affects perceived performance earlier than most local UI optimizations do.

 Rendering model defines where the first useful screen appears: on the server, through a CDN, at the edge, or only after client code has loaded.
-That means SPA, SSR, SSG, and islands architecture are really a conversation about latency, SEO, platform cost, and operating complexity.
+That means SPA, SSR, SSG, islands architecture, React Server Components, and partial prerendering are really a conversation about latency, SEO, platform cost, and operating complexity.

 The right question is not “which mode is best”, but “which route classes justify which trade-offs”.

-This chapter connects rendering model, client runtime, server rendering, static generation, streaming rendering, hydration, partial hydration, CDN behavior, TTFB, LCP, bundle size, personalization, and cache invalidation.
+This chapter connects rendering model, client runtime, server rendering, static generation, streaming rendering, hydration, partial hydration, React Server Components, partial prerendering, CDN behavior, TTFB, LCP, bundle size, personalization, and cache invalidation.

 Rendering model map